Gender Identity Policy

 An applicant’s assigned physical sex will not be a factor in the School’s consideration of their application.

 The School will consider the substance of the applications of Cisgender Girls and Transgender Girls in the same manner without regard to whether the applicant is a Cisgender Girl or Transgender Girl.
 Applicants will not suffer adverse treatment in the consideration of the substance of their application on the basis that they are a Cisgender Girl or Transgender Girl.
-Similarly, no applicant – whether a Cisgender Girl or Transgender Girl – will be given better treatment than other applicants based on them being either a Cisgender Girl or Transgender Girl.
+Similarly, no applicant—whether a Cisgender Girl or Transgender Girl—will be given better treatment than other applicants based on them being either Cisgender Girl or Transgender Girl.

-Where a Transgender Girl applicant requests accommodation in her application to the School, the School will meet with the applicant and her family to discuss the applicant’s request for accommodation of her application, as it would with any other applicant who seeks accommodation in her application.
-Where the School determines that the applicant is entitled to accommodation in her application, the School will seek to accommodate the applicant in her application consistent with any legal obligations.
+When a Transgender Girl applicant requests accommodation in her application to the School, the School will meet with the applicant and her family to discuss the applicant’s request for accommodation of her application, as it would with any other applicant who seeks accommodation in her application.
+Where the School determines that the applicant is entitled to accommodation, the School will seek to accommodate the applicant in her application consistent with any legal obligations.

 Requests to Confirm Gender Identity

-As an all-girls school, only girls – whether Cisgender or Transgender – are eligible to apply for acceptance to the School.
+As a girl-centred school, only girls – whether Cisgender or Transgender – are eligible to apply for acceptance to the School.
 The School is entitled to reasonably satisfy itself that all applicants meet this eligibility requirement.

 Students